 Meet the Effectiveness Bank team

-Since its inception in 1998 Mike has been the editor and project leader at Drug and Alcohol Findings.
+Drug and Alcohol Findings was founded in 1998 by Mike Ashton who has since been editor or co-editor.
 His background was 20 years at the Institute for the Study of Drug Dependence, then the UK’s information service on the misuse of drugs, where he helped develop the library including its indexing system and answered enquiries from public and professionals.
 Later he became co-responsible for the institute’s publications programme and founded Druglink, the ‘trade’ magazine for the British drug misuse sector.
 He edited the magazine for 10 years until leaving the institute in 1995.
 Before establishing Findings, he produced the first two annual reports on the drug problem in the European Union for the European Monitoring Centre for Drugs and Drug Addiction.